numericalalgorithmsgroup/The-Role-of-Matrix-Functions/README.md

 # The-Role-of-Matrix-Functions
-A Jupyter Notebook about using matrix functions with the NAG Library for Python
+A Jupyter otebook about using matrix functions with the NAG Library for Python